This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 2.4 Border Outline

 Border is composed of pre-digitized objects.
-It can have outlines of separate color (Picture No. 19, Picture No. 20).
+It can have outlines of a separate color (Picture No. 19, Picture No. 20).

 19. Select "Border" outline